fbcotter/py3nvml/README.rst

         print(error)

-- C function output parameters are returned from the corresponding Python function left to right.
+2. C function output parameters are returned from the corresponding Python function as tuples, rather than requiring pointers.
 Eg the C function:

   .. code:: c